-In this video, I wanted to go through a great kettlebell exercise that you can do for the rotator cuff.
+In this video, I wanted to go through a great kettlebell exercise for the rotator cuff.

 CLICK HERE to watch the YouTube video.